gffryclrk/eloquentJS/README.md

 );
 ```

-Then, once I've initialized my object I simply use world.turn(); and world.toString(); to watch life take place.
+Then, once I've initialized my object I simply use world.turn(); and world.toString(); to watch life take place one step at a time.
 However, when I try to use the author's animation code on his website I get strange errors.
 I'm not sure if this is from my code, his code, or a combination of the two.
 Since I don't seem to run into errors when running my code on its own (combined, of course, with the chatper code) I haven't spent too much time worrying about it or trying to debug.